 For many generations going back hundreds of years, the Koumamas, a family of nomadic Tuareg silversmiths, traveled the Sahara selling their fine silver goods.
-In the 1970s, however, droughts caused the family to settle in Agadez, Niger, where master jeweler Elhadji Khoumama was born.
-A 25th generation silversmith, Elhadji continues the family’s long artistic tradition with his elegant, highly refined range of silver adornments.
+In the 1970s, however, droughts caused the family to settle in Agadez, Niger, where master jeweler Elhadji Koumama was born.
+Elhadji continues the family’s long artistic tradition with his elegant, highly refined range of silver adornments.

-Elhadji is a consummate artist with an eye for design and detail.
-During travels to America, for example, he studied trends and fashions of stateside consumers, then returned home after each trip inspired by what he saw.
+Elhadji is a consummate artist and businessman with an eye for design.
+During travels to America, he studied trends and fashions of stateside consumers, then returned home after each trip inspired by what he saw.
 Elhadji brought new ideas to his extended network of silversmiths who work under the name Koumama Family Collective.
 Through this process, their designs have evolved.
 Older, more traditional Tuareg jewelry is angular, but curvilinear designs are now common.
 Elhadji and the craftspeople he works with use ninety-nine percent pure fine silver, which is softer than sterling, to engrave complex designs.
 Ebony and semi-precious stones are often incorporated to add color to the bracelets, necklaces, and earrings.

 In addition to the Koumama Family Collective’s jewelry, Elhadji will be bringing a selection of colorful leather purses and ornaments, created by women from a local collective.
 The leather they use is tanned and dyed with the reds, yellows and greens preferred by the Tuareg, and each piece is further embellished with traditional intricate designs.